PhantasarProductions/BallPlayCupid/Lic.md

 - Mayang's Free Textures
   - The license type of these assets do not allow extraction from this project.
 Please download this file from its original website. http://www.mayang.com/textures/faq.html
     - GFX/Game/BackEffect/Water.png
+- TiAge
+  - This is a translation, done by a third party of content originally copyrighted by Jeroen Broks.
+The same license terms apply as to the rest of the game.
+    - Script/Languages/Deutsch.lua
 - Unknown
   - These pictures were contributed to the public domain.
 The source has been lost to me.
 If you can identify the original creator for me, let me know.
     - GFX/Game/Puzzle/Obstacles/Hut.png